HemaxiN/3DVascNet/README.md

 # 3D Vessel Segmentation
-A Deep Learning-Based Approach for 3D Vessel Segmentation and Quantification in Microscopy Images of Mouse Retinas
+3DVascNet: A Deep Learning-Based Approach for 3D Vessel Segmentation and Quantification in Microscopy Images of Mouse Retinas

 This repository contains the Python implementation of a 3D cycleGAN model to segment blood vessels in 3D microscopy images of mouse retinas.
-Moreover, it contains the code of the automatic pipeline developed for the quantification of the vascular network based on the segmentation masks.
+It also contains the code of the automatic pipeline developed for the quantification of the vascular network based on the segmentation masks.
+Moreover, the instructions for downloading and using our interface can be found in this repository.

 ## Architecture